-In An Inspector Calls, our regular monthly column, Total Contractor has teamed up with the experts at BMI UK & Ireland to help you avoid the common pitfalls that can often cost you both time and money and achieve roofing success.
+In An Inspector Calls, our regular monthly column, Total Contractor has teamed up with the experts at BMI UK & Ireland to help you achieve roofing success and avoid the common pitfalls that can often cost you both time and money.

 After storms Dennis and Ciara wreaked havoc on the UK, the Inspector talks wind loadings this month and why they are a crucial factor when designing a roof so it will not be damaged.

 Wind speeds and loading vary all over the UK but there are particular circumstances that you need to bear in mind when designing a roof or, more particularly, deciding how to fix it in place.

 Most tile failures on a pitched roof occur due to the lack of a fixing specification or a failure to properly follow the specification provided.
 BS 5534, the standard for slating and tiling on pitched roofs, strongly urges the use of a manufacturer’s fixing specification for your roof.

 When putting together a specification the main factor we consider is location – where the building is and what surrounds it.
 For instance, is the building next to open terrain, such as the sea or a plain?
 Wind speed over flat surfaces is a lot faster than when it’s been disrupted by contours.
 Similarly, wind gains speed as it moves uphill: the steeper the slope, the greater the wind uplift.
 So, buildings at the crest of a hill will need different fixing specifications to those at the bottom.
 As a rule of thumb we add hills into our calculations when a slope is more than 10% and when the building is more than halfway up.